Chalarangelo/30-seconds-of-code/snippets/times.md

 ---
-title: times
+title: Iterate n times
 tags: function,intermediate
 firstSeen: 2018-01-24T13:50:49+02:00
 lastUpdated: 2020-10-20T11:21:07+03:00
 ---

-Iterates over a callback `n` times
+Iterates over a callback `n` times.

 - Use `Function.prototype.call()` to call `fn` `n` times or until it returns `false`.
 - Omit the last argument, `context`, to use an `undefined` object (or the global object in non-strict mode).